-They told me that this coffee is priced as high as $30-80 in the US or ₹2000/- per cup; Indonesia whereas you can source the same coffee at Indonesia for about 50,000 Rupiah, that is equal to ₹250 Indian rupees!
+They told me that this coffee is priced as high as $30-80 in the US or ₹2000/- per cup; In Indonesia whereas you can source the same coffee at 50,000 Rupiah, that is equal to ₹250 Indian rupees!

-So what makes this World’s Most Expensive Coffee named Kopi Luwak so super expensive the Indonesian
+So what makes this World’s Most Expensive Coffee named Kopi Luwak so super expensive in Indonesian.

-Kopi in language translates to Coffee and Luwak is an Asian Palm Civet (an animal).
-That’s right!
+Kopi in Indonesian language translates to Coffee and Luwak is an Asian Palm Civet (an animal).
+Yes, you read it right!

 As the name suggests, the Civet has to do everything with the coffee.
 These Civets live in the South-East Asian forests and feed on the wild coffee berries.